Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Sensitivity and dynamic range

-In addition to sensitivity, another key figure of merit is the dynamic range (or linear measurement regime), which quantifies how much the magnetic signal can vary during a measurement while the sensor output remains linear with the magnetic field \cite{elzenheimer_dynamic_range, gizzi_paper, graham_sens,clevenson_dynamic_range}.
-For applications in non magnetically-shielded environments, a high dynamic range is preferable because it mitigates the loss of measurement signal or the need for complex regulators to quickly adapt the sensor parameters, such as the microwave frequency \cite{clevenson_dynamic_range, wang_dynamic_range}.
+The dynamic range (or linear measurement regime/operating range) quantifies how much the magnetic signal can vary during a measurement while the sensor output remains linear with the magnetic field \cite{elzenheimer_dynamic_range, gizzi_paper, graham_sens,clevenson_dynamic_range}.
+For applications in non magnetically-shielded environments, a high dynamic range is preferable because it mitigates the loss of measurement signal or the need for complex regulators to quickly adapt the sensor parameters during sensing \cite{clevenson_dynamic_range, wang_dynamic_range}.
 Furthermore, a high dynamic range allows for referencing against other sensors or instant analog gradient calculations.
 Following the definition from \cite{graham_sens}, the dynamic range $\Delta B_{\mathrm{dr}}$ is directly proportional to the ODMR FWHM linewidth $\Delta\nu$ and the electron gyromagnetic ratio $\gamma_\mathrm{e}$ and is given by $\Delta B_{\mathrm{dr}}=\Delta\nu/\gamma_\mathrm{e}$.
 Particularly, for the typical NV magnetometry approach of frequency-modulated lock-in measurements, this makes sense because a large linewidth corresponds to a large linear regime \cite{graham_sens}.
 Intrinsically, NV centers can exhibit a large potential dynamic range, but it is often traded to achieve better sensitivity by using narrow-linewidth diamonds leading to $\Delta B_{\mathrm{dr}}<\pm\SI{5}{\micro\tesla}$ for the currently most sensitive NV magnetometers \cite{zhang_sens,barry_sens}.

-For the red ODMR measurement depicted in Fig.~\ref{fig:figure_3}A, a dynamic range of $\Delta B_{\mathrm{dr}}=\pm 280\SI{}{\micro\tesla}$ is achieved.
-This value is up to three orders of magnitude higher than that of the currently most sensitive NV magnetometers \cite{zhang_sens,barry_sens}, while achieving at the same time a comparable PSNL sensitivity.
-Compared to vapor cells, the dynamic range of the two-media LTM setup is four orders of magnitude higher, while these vapor cell sensors achieve (real) sensitivities that are more than one order of magnitude better \cite{greco_opm, yun_opm, elzenheimer_dynamic_range}.
-To further classify the achieved results, different magnetometers with the potential for mobile applications are compared regarding their dynamic range and sensitivity, as depicted in Fig.~\ref{fig:figure_4}.
+For the red ODMR measurement depicted in Fig.~\ref{fig:figure_2}a, a huge dynamic range of $\Delta B_{\mathrm{dr}}=\pm \SI{280}{\micro\tesla}$, i.\, e., five times larger than the Earth's magnetic field, is achieved.
+Although it is common to qualify a sensor with the optimal sensitivity in the ODMR curve and take its linewidth as the measure for dynamic range \cite{graham_sens, clevenson_dynamic_range}, Fig.~\ref{fig:figure_2}a shows that optimal sensitivity is achieved for a smaller region than the entire linewidth.
+We point out that this is generally true for magnetometers based on magnetic resonance and not a special feature of LTM systems.